$88 Standard Water Heater Flush! Regularly $176. Claim Now

 • Inspect the ignition burner assembly

-• Have a technician check for gas leaks and test gas pressure
+• Have a technician check for gas leaks and test the gas pressure

 • Make sure the furnace and flue system are properly connected